barbmariana/SiteArtPop/README.md

-# SiteArtPop
+# Site ArtPop
- Music Site using CSS Grid and Flexbox - Alura Course.
+ Music website homepage using CSS Grid and Flexbox - Alura Course.

  # How?
- Created this homepage using CSS Grid and Flexbox with a inicial template from Alura course named "CSS: dispondo elementos com flexbox e grid".
-At this course, i've learned different CSS's displays and how to use them.
+ Created this homepage using CSS's Grid and Flexbox with an inicial template from Alura course named "CSS: dispondo elementos com flexbox e grid".
+At this course, I've learned different CSS's displays and how to use them.

  </div>
 <p align="center">